-Application of Law and Policy to Allegations of Sex Discrimination and Sexual Misconduct program or activity shall proceed pursuant to the Title IX grievance procedures.
+Application of Law and Policy to Allegations of Sex Discrimination and Sexual Misconduct

-This policy governs the college's response to allegations of sex discrimination, harassment and sexual misconduct.
+This policy governs the college's response to allegations of sexual harassment and sexual misconduct, including sex-based discrimination.
 This policy covers behaviors that fall both within and outside the jurisdiction required for response by Title IX.

-Allegations of misconduct that, as reported, meet the Department of Education's definition of sex discrimination or sexual harassment and are reported to have occurred in a Colby-Sawyer College
+Allegations of misconduct that, as reported, meet the Department of Education's definition of sexual harassment and are reported to have occurred in a Colby-Sawyer College program or activity shall proceed pursuant to the Title IX grievance procedures.